John-smith-889/blog-development/_posts/social network analysis/2019-09-09-social-network-analysis-introduction-to-networkx.md

 <br> <cite>&mdash; NetworkX documentation </cite>
 </p>

-Content below is based on very good NetworkX [documentation](https://networkx.github.io/documentation/stable/) where you can go deeper into NetworkX.
+Content below is based on very good NetworkX
+<a href="https://networkx.github.io/documentation/stable/" target="_blank" title="keyword">documentation</a>
+where you can go deeper into NetworkX.
 In this post you may see simple examples how to use code.

 <p style="
 border:3px;